fgmoradi/DeepLearning_HW2/README.md

 # How to Run `hw2_seq2seq.sh`

-This script runs **inference + BLEU evaluation** on the MSVD test set using your trained model.
+This script runs **inference + BLEU evaluation** on the MSVD test set using the trained model.

 ## Prerequisites